SaiSindhuja197/mslearn-fabric/Instructions/Labs/Getting-Started-v2.md

 - **Table**: A structured arrangement of data in rows and columns, used to organize and store information in databases or warehouses.

 - **Data Model**: A structured representation of data and its relationships, designed to enhance analytical queries and reporting efficiency.

+**Fabric trial provides access to most features, but excludes Copilot, private links, and trusted workspace access ([learn more](https://learn.microsoft.com/en-us/fabric/fundamentals/fabric-trial#overview-of-the-trial-capacity)).**

 # Getting Started with Lab